USF-COMIT/.github/profile/README.md

 ## If you want to contribute

-Firstly, whether you are an part of the COMIT team or a member of our public follwing, thank you for considering a contribution.
-If you want to make a contribution to one of our existing packages please read the CONTRIBUTING file in the package's root.
+Firstly, whether you are part of the COMIT team or a member of our public following, thank you for considering a contribution.
+If you want to make a contribution to one of our existing packages, please read the CONTRIBUTING file in the package's root.
 If you are affiliated with the COMIT group, please contact us before creating a package and make sure your package complies with our [Public Repository Checklist](https://usf-comit.github.io/development-conventions/repository_publication_guidelines.html)